 Nanette Wylde is an interdisciplinary artist, writer and cultural worker making socially reflective and often language-based works using a variety of hybrid media.

 Wylde has a BA in Behavioral Science from San José State University.
 Her MFA is in Interactive Multimedia and Printmaking from Ohio State University.
 She is Professor Emerita of Art and Art History at California State University Chico.
-Her artists' books, prints and electronic works are included in significant international collections including: The Achenbach Foundation
+Her artist books, prints and electronic works are included in significant international collections including: The Achenbach Foundation

 for Graphic Arts, Fine Arts Museums of San Francisco; The Bodleian Libraries, University of Oxford, United Kingdom; The Iraqi National Library, Baghdad, Iraq; The Oakland Museum of California;